 Parcival Shows the Holy Grail, c.
 1892-1894

-Parcival Shows the Holy Grail (c.
-1892–1894), after Pixis.
-Dutch illustration.
+Parcival Shows the Holy Grail (1894), Pixis.

 The Holy Grail first appeared in literature around 1180, in an unfinished poem by the French troubadour Chrétien de Troyes.
 In his Perceval, le Conte du Graal, the Grail is simply "un graal" — a wide, shallow serving dish, golden, set with precious stones, radiating a light so brilliant that the candles in the hall dimmed like stars before the rising sun.
 A single Mass wafer carried within it sustained the Fisher King's dying father.